ß

 The letter originated as the sz digraph used in late medieval and early modern German orthography, represented as a ligature of ſ (long s) and ʒ (tailed z) in blackletter typefaces, yielding ſʒ.
-(Note: The IPA symbol ezh (ʒ) somewhat resembles the Blackletter z ($\mathfrak{z}$) and is used in this article for convenience despite its technical inaccuracy.
+(Note: The IPA symbol ezh (ʒ) somewhat resembles the blackletter z ($\mathfrak{z}$) and is used in this article for convenience despite its technical inaccuracy.
 The preferred form of transcription by Unicode is the "hooked z" (ȥ), a toned-down version of the tailed z in 19th-century printed texts.)
 This developed from an earlier usage of z in Old and Middle High German to represent a sibilant that did not sound the same as s; when the difference between the two sounds was lost in the 13th century, the two symbols came to be combined as sz in some situations.

 Traditionally, ß did not have a capital form, and was capitalized as SS.
 Some type designers introduced capitalized variants.
 In 2017, the Council for German Orthography officially adopted a capital form ẞ as an acceptable variant, ending a long debate.

 Since 2024 the capital has been preferred over SS.

+Name

+The letter-name Eszett combines the names of the letters s (Es) and z (Zett) in German.